AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-socialshare.md

 ---
+title: Social share
-description: The social share tool appears in the top left corner by default.
+description: The social share tool appears in the top-left corner by default.
 It consists of a button and a panel which expands when user clicks or taps on a button and contains individual sharing tools.
 solution: Experience Manager
-title: Social share

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,User
 exl-id: 5cac6c86-08fb-46fd-bab0-ab77154eb770
 ---
 # Social share{#social-share}

-The social share tool appears in the top left corner by default.
+The social share tool appears in the top-left corner by default.
 It consists of a button and a panel which expands when user clicks or taps on a button and contains individual sharing tools.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->